The Cold Crush Brothers: Wild Style and early success (1982–1984)

+Commercial releases

+The Cold Crush Brothers began to release records commercially in 1982.
+Their first single, "Weekend", was released in the fall of 1982.
+In 1983, the band toured in Europe and Japan.
+After this tour, the Cold Crush Brothers were able to gain a CBS record deal through the Tuff City label.
+They were the first rap crew to receive a CBS record deal.
+It was the first time in hip-hop history that an independent hip-hop record label and a major record company, such as CBS, worked together.

-Their second single, released in the fall of 1983, was "Punk Rock Rap" on Epic Records licensed by UK CBS Associated records overseas and in the United States on Tuff City Records and distributed by CBS Records.
-"Punk Rock Rap" was the first hip hop recording to fuse hip hop and rock and break the color barrier in hip hop.
-The recording introduced the sound of hip hop and rock to white youth in America and around the world.
-The Cold Crush Brothers Punk Rock Rap was so widely popular that at the time, up and coming hip hop artist Doug E. Fresh sampled the phrase, "Oh My God!" for his now classic hip hop classic single, The Show, released in 1985.
+Their second single, "Punk Rock Rap," was released in the fall of 1983 on Epic Records, licensed by UK CBS Associated Records overseas and in the United States on Tuff City Records, and distributed by CBS Records.
+"Punk Rock Rap" was the first hip-hop recording to fuse hip-hop and rock.
+"Punk Rock Rap" was sampled by hip-hop artist Doug E. Fresh, namely the phrase, "Oh My God!" for his hip-hop single "The Show", released in 1985.

-The Cold Crush Brothers most successful Cold Crush single to date is "Fresh, Wild, Fly & Bold", released in 1984, which sold 16,000 units in its first week of release; a big deal in the early '80s.
-A distribution dispute between Tuff City Records and Profile Records hindered the sales of the single with the most potential of reaching gold status.
+The Cold Crush Brothers' most successful single was "Fresh, Wild, Fly & Bold", released in 1984, which sold more than 16,000 units in its first week of release.

-In the spirit of spreading Hip Hop culture globally The Cold Crush Brothers were early and integral members of the worldwide Hip Hop organization called Ill Crew Universal.
+The Cold Crush Brothers were early members of the worldwide hip-hop organization called Ill Crew Universal.

 Legacy

-Rapper Jay-Z's 2001 single "Izzo (H.O.V.A.)" uses the Cold Crush Brothers as an example of the music industry's exploitation of artists: "Industry shady; it need to be taken over / Label owners hate me; I'm raisin' the status quo up / I'm overchargin' niggaz for what they did to the Cold Crush / Pay us like you owe us for all the years that you hoe'd us."

-Money Ray died on October 3, 2002.
+Rapper Jay-Z's 2001 single "Izzo (H.O.V.A.)" uses the Cold Crush Brothers as his example of the music industry's exploitation of artists:"Industry shady; it need to be taken over / Label owners hate me; I'm raisin' the status quo up / I'm overchargin' niggaz for what they did to the Cold Crush / Pay us like you owe us for all the years that you hoe'd us."Money Ray died on October 3, 2002, from liver cancer at the age of 38 in the Bronx, New York.

 In 2008, "At the Dixie" from Wild Style was ranked at number 77 on VH1's 100 Greatest Songs of Hip Hop.

-On September 24, 2016, DJ Tony Crush, of the Cold Crush Brothers, was inducted into the Smithsonian's National Museum of African American History and Culture.
-September 24, 2016 was the day the museum opened.
+DJ Tony Crush was inducted into the Smithsonian National Museum of African American History and Culture on its opening day, September 24, 2016.

+Jerry Dee Lewis died on March 23, 2026, at the age of 65.